 Nevertheless, we will continue using the symbol $\E$ for both the collection of $\Gamma_{H_1}$-orbits in $\Z^{np}$, and for the indexing set for the countable collection of measure arising in Theorem \ref{thm: weil}.
-This should cause at most mild confusion. \combarak{I am still confused as to whether the map $\bar \tau \mapsto \tau$ implicit in Definition \ref{def: c and p algebraic measure} and the proof of Theorem \ref{thm: weil} is injective.
-See the tex file for some confusing and incomplete discussion of this.
+This should cause at most mild confusion. \end{remark}